-This program will provide training on topics of interest to laboratories performing food and feed testing who are have achieved or are working to achieve ISO/IEC 17025:2005 accreditation.
+This program will provide training on topics of interest to laboratories performing food and feed testing who have achieved or are working to achieve ISO/IEC 17025:2005 accreditation.
 The program consists of presentations, discussions, and exercises.
 The elements of the sessions describe the best practices of a high quality laboratory and encourage continuous improvement and innovation.
 Participation in this training program will assist food and feed laboratories in achieving and promoting the continuous advancement of quality practices.

 NOTE: Attendance by those laboratories testing feed under the AFRPS is optional; however, you are welcome to attend.